Explore Bakersfield College’s fully online Health Information Technology program

 Is Health Information Technology right for Me?

-settings, including hospitals, clinics, long-term care facilities, insurance companies,
+Graduates can find jobs in hospitals, clinics, long-term care facilities, insurance

-The Associate of Science in Health Information Technology program prepares students
+The Associate of Science in Health Information Technology prepares you for a career

 More About the HIT Program